Krazete/sgmpalette/README.md

 A palette editor for the static sprites of Skullgirls Mobile.

+Static sprites consist of portraits, card art, and art for special moves and blockbusters.

 <img src="sample.png">

 A big thanks to Discord user Pupix#0001 for showing me where to find the raw sprites from which this entire project is based on.